top of page

 Dairy assistant

-Will has worked part time at North Aston Dairy for 4 years, milking, processing and delivering.
+Will has worked part time at North Aston Dairy for six years, milking, processing and delivering.
 Since beginning work at the dairy, he has become interested in all aspects of farming and has his own small flock of Cotswold sheep at home in Lower Heyford.

 jopic.jpeg